Gareth Hock: 2000s

 He was included in the Wigan Warriors' 2003 first team squad by head coach Stuart Raper.
-Gareth made his first team début that season against Doncaster in the Challenge Cup, scoring two tries after coming on as a substitute.
+Hock made his first team début that season against Doncaster in the Challenge Cup, scoring two tries after coming on as a substitute.
 He went on to become a first team regular for the rest of 2003's Super League VIII.
-Gareth commented later: "Mick Cassidy was injured early, which was a lucky break for me," he said.
-"It went well, then Faz (Farrell) got injured and I got a few starts.
-I’ve enjoyed every minute."
 He was included in the England A squad to face the Australians at Griffin Park, Brentford on 28 October 2003.

-He crowned a magnificent season by being named Super League Young Player of the Year.
-Hock played for the Wigan Warriors from the interchange bench in the 2003 Super League Grand Final which was lost to Bradford Bulls.
+He was named Super League Young Player of the Year.
+Hock played for Wigan from the interchange bench in the 2003 Super League Grand Final which was lost to Bradford Bulls.

 Hock signed a new one-year contract with the Wigan Warriors in June 2004.
-His playing career took a turn for the worse when he picked up a medial cruciate ligament (MCL) knee injury against the Bradford Bulls on 25 February 2005.
-The injury required a full knee reconstruction which kept him side-lined until the end of the 2005's Super League X. Gareth was expected to make his return in 2006's Super League XI but suffered a stress fracture to his shin and had to miss the start of 2006's Super League XI.
+He picked up a medial cruciate ligament (MCL) knee injury against the Bradford Bulls on 25 February 2005.
+The injury required a full knee reconstruction which kept him sidelined until the end of the 2005 Super League X. He was expected to make his return in 2006's Super League XI but suffered a stress fracture to his shin and had to miss the start of 2006's Super League XI.